 I use the cheap, blue Powerstep inserts for my dress shoes and tennis shoes.
 They work fine when I’m limited in my walking or walking on flat ground.
 These are great for everyday use and may work for people with slightly fallen arches.
 But my feet are very flat.

 After a lot of trial and error, I have settled on some relatively expensive orthotics from Spenco called Total Support Max.
-I buy them at a high-end running store near my house.
+I buy them at a high-end running store near my house, but you can get them online.
 They are very stiff with high arches.
 This helps tremendously on uneven ground riddled with rocks and roots.

 My feet will cramp a bit for the first couple of miles each day.
 After that, I’m like a machine.
 I can crank out big miles without my feet ever bothering me.
 I should add that I stop to stretch my arches and lower calves on small rocks and roots throughout the day.
 This is good for preventing plantar fasciitis.